KIT-CMS/CROWN/docs/sphinx_source/introduction.rst

    * :code:`-DTHREADS=20`: The number of threads to be used.
 Defaults to single threading.
    * :code:`-DSHIFTS=all`: The shifts to be used.
 Defaults to all shifts.
 If set to :code:`all`, all shifts are used, if set to :code:`none`, no shifts are used, so only nominal is produced.
 If set to a comma separated list of shifts, only those shifts are used.
 If set to only a substring matching multiple shifts, all shifts matching that string will be produced e.g. :code:`-DSHIFTS=tauES` will produce all shifts containing :code:`tauES` in the name.
    * :code:`-DDEBUG=true`: If set to true, the code generation will run with debug information and the executable will be compiled with debug flags
    * :code:`-DOPTIMIZED=true`: If set to true, the compiler will run with :code:`-O3`, resulting in slower build times but faster runtimes.
-Should be used for developements, but not in production.
+Should be used for developments, but not in production.
    * :code:`-DGENERATOR=Ninja`: The generator to be used.
 Defaults to Ninja. to set the generator to regular make files use :code:`-DGENERATOR="Unix Makefiles"`

 and compile the executable using